rtribotte/pluginproviderdemo/readme.md

 # The import path of your plugin.
 import: github.com/username/my-plugin

+# The base package name of your plugin
+basePkg: myplugin

 # A brief description of what your plugin is doing.
 summary: Description of what my plugin is doing